 Lenders generally like to see borrowers with a minimum score of 680 before approving loan applications.
 A higher credit score generally means the borrower is less of a risk and will be more capable of making timely loan payments every month.
 Anything below 680 can make loan approval more difficult.

-Want to know the minimum credit score required for mortgage approval in 2018?
+Want to know the minimum credit score required for mortgage approval?
 Find out here.

 What Factors Affect Credit Scores?